 How old must a child be to enter as a beginner in the Suzuki Strings Program?

-A child must be at least four years old and no older than six by January 15 to be eligible for the coming fall term.
-Exceptions may be made on a case-by-case basis if a child is a little older, but never younger, even by a few days or weeks.
+A child must be at least 4 years old and no older than 6 by January 15 to be eligible for the coming fall term.
+Exceptions may be made on a case by case basis.

 Is there an application deadline for beginners?

 Yes, January 15 for the coming fall term.

 What if my child already studies the violin or cello?

 Our beginning Suzuki Program is designed for students who have had no previous violin or cello experience.
 If your child is currently studying or has previously had private and/or group lessons s/he unfortunately does not qualify for our program.

 Regardless of age, if your child has had any previous lessons, whether Suzuki or traditional, they are considered a “transfer” student.
 Parents interested in having their child transfer into our Suzuki Program must fill out an Inquiry Form with the Community School Registration Office.

 How many spaces are available for the beginning class each year?